luiscuaa/magmalabs/README.md

 The rules continue to be applied repeatedly to create further generations.

 The game should be run in command line and print the data to standard output.

+***How use it?

+Download the project files and run the file named magmalabs_test.rb

+   ruby magmalabs_test.rb

+This will run the matrix that is already hard coded, to test some other test case it will be necessary to update the input

+The file spec_magmalab.rb contains a set of 20 unit tests, each of them test all the scenarios